 HPF Cutoff Both the modulator and carrier blocks have high-pass filters that can be used to roll off the low frequencies of the corresponding signal.
-The Overdrive cutoff frequency can be varied from 17.0 Hz to 11.2 kHz.
-This parameter boosts the corresponding modulator or carrier signal, forcing it into distortion and thereby drastically changing its harmonic structure.
+The cutoff frequency can be varied from 17.7 Hz to 11.2 kHz.
+The filter can also be bypassed.
+Overdrive This parameter boosts the corresponding modulator or carrier signal, forcing it into distortion and thereby drastically changing its harmonic structure.
 Phase This parameter is provided for the modulator block only.
 It allows a degree of timbral variation by varying the phase of the modulator signal through 360 degrees in 2- or 3-degree increments.